History of India (1947–present): Goods and Services Tax (GST)

+Revocation of Article 370

 By repealing Article 370 of the Indian Constitution on 5 August 2019, the state of Jammu and Kashmir was separated into two separate union territories known as Jammu and Kashmir and Ladakh.
 The bill came into effect as a law on 31 October 2019.
 After the cancellation of Article 370, millions of people in Jammu and Kashmir didn't have communication with the outside world as the state remained under a complete lockdown until February 2021.

 On 9 November 2019, the Supreme Court of India delivered a landmark judgement by ruling in favour of the Hindus in the Ram Janmabhoomi Temple.
 The Parliament of India passed the Citizenship Amendment Act on 11 December 2019, sparking widespread protests.

 Prime Minister Modi at the launch of the Make in India programme which was meant to encourage companies to manufacture their products in India and also increase their investment.

 10th President of Israel Reuven Rivlin and Chief of General Staff of the Israel Defense Forces Gadi Eizenkot with PM Modi, the first Indian Prime Minister to visit Israel.

 Geosynchronous Satellite Launch Vehicle Mark III is intended as a launch vehicle for crewed missions under the Indian Human Spaceflight Programme announced in Prime Minister Modi's 2018 Independence Day speech.